 I am very sorry for your loss.
 There may in fact be a viable claim here.
 Unfortunately, the law does not place the value on a baby's life that you would think.
-Consult with a medical malpractice attorney ASAP
+Consult with a medical malpractice attorney ASAPAsk a similar question

 I will echo everyone else's sentiments and share my condolences with you.
 I cannot imagine suffering through the loss of a child.
 Having said that, medical malpractice cases are very technical from a legal standpoint, and they are very fact specific.
 While the information you have shared is instructive, none of us can give you any sense of whether you have a truly viable claim until we sit down with you and review all of the medical records.